werbasinnotec/ngx-i18n/README.md

 }
 ```

 - languages: Configure an array with all languages where you like to support.
 This key is disabled when module is running with PO-Editor connectivity.
+In this case this configuration will take over from PO Editor.
 - appPath: Defines the path where your sourecode is reachable.
-The extractor will run through this folder and extract all keys.
+The extractor will run through this folder and extract all keys from your templates and typescript files.
 - templateExt: Defines the extension of your templatefiles.
 Default is `html`.
 You can change it to `pug`.
 - outPath: Configure the path where the extractor will write / update the languagefiles.
 - publicPath: Defines the publicPath where the languagesfiles are reachable for angular
 - poeditor.accesskey: Defines the access key to the PO Editor API.
 - poeditor.projectid: Defines the unique identifier of the project in PO Editor.

+Attention Information!

+The `version` key in your package.json is a main key for this module.
+This key will export to po-editor.
+So it's possible to manage the Versions of your application in po-editor, too.

 #### Implementate in your Angular Application.